venkhatv/kafka-rest-node/README.md

 wrapper around the REST API, providing a more convenient interface for accessing cluster metadata and producing and consuming Avro and binary data.

+**NOTE**: This library was written to demonstrate how to create a language-specific wrapper around the REST Proxy.
+It is no longer maintained or kept up to date (e.g. the REST Proxy has a v2 API that is now recommended, but support has not been added to this wrapper library).
+Since this library was created, better JavaScript clients have been developed that do not require the REST Proxy.
+In particular, https://github.com/Blizzard/node-rdkafka, which wraps the librdkafka C client is a good choice and actively maintained.

 Getting Started
 ---------------